celestiaorg/docs/docs/nodes/decide-node.md

 ---
-sidebar_label: Deciding Which Node To Run
+sidebar_label: Deciding which node to run
 ---

-# Deciding Which Node to Run
+# Deciding which node to run

 Now that you have installed the basic dependencies, you can start exploring which nodes to run!